openstack/python-openstackclient/doc/source/command-objects/port.rst

 .. option:: --device-owner <device-owner>

-    Device owner of this port
+    Device owner of this port.
+This is the entity that uses the port (for example, network:dhcp).

 .. option:: --vnic-type <vnic-type>